 Happens in Third Watch in the final season.
 A serial killer is playing games with two cops and won't tell them where his latest victim is hidden before she dies - he knows pretty much the exact hour this happens.
 However, he's willing to divulge her location after that hour.
 What the cops do?
 Since the perp has no way of knowing the time outside of the interrogation room, they switch the clocks.

-Embarrassing photo used to instigate a blackmail scheme?
-Check.
-Allergy information to put a young boy in a dangerous situation?
-Check.
-Non-integral minions bribed into disloyalty?
-Check.
-Said young boy made angry enough to want to kill the blackmailer?
-Check-a-roony.
-Maderas' scheme to inherit the throne by killing Laharl was made one of these by Etna herself, and he never saw it coming up until it actually happened.
-Can we say "owned", boys and girls?
+From an embarrassing photo used to instigate a blackmail scheme, to allergy information to put a young boy in a dangerous situation, to non-integral minions bribed into disloyalty, to said young boy made angry enough to want to kill the blackmailer, Maderas' scheme to inherit the throne by killing Laharl was made one of these by Etna herself, and he never saw it coming up until it actually happened.

-Seraph Lamington trumps that by a wide mile, by acting like a gullible fool around his right hand man, Archangel Vulcanus.
+Seraph Lamington does the same by acting like a gullible fool around his right hand man, Archangel Vulcanus.
 Vulcanus believed Lamington was completely blind to his plan to conquer the Netherworld, Celestia, and the Human World, while it turned out Lamington was very aware of his schemes from the start, and in fact he was using Vulcanus' plan in order to lure Laharl and Flonne to Celestia so he could begin the last step in his own Gambit.
-Damn.